Steve Backley

 Stephen James Backley, OBE (born 12 February 1969) is an English retired track and field athlete who competed in the javelin throw.
 He formerly held the world record, and his 91.46 m throw from 1992 is the British record.
 During his career, he was a firm fixture in the British national athletics team.
 He won four gold medals at the European Championships, three Commonwealth Games gold medals, two silvers and a bronze at the Olympic Games, and two silvers at the World Championships.
-Currently, he is an occasional commentator for athletics competitions, especially the field events.
+Currently, he is a regular commentator for athletics competitions, especially the field events.

 Career

 Early life

 Backley was educated at Hurst Primary School, Bexley, and later at Bexley and Erith Technical High School for Boys (now Beths Grammar School) in his teens.
 He was a member of the South East London-based Cambridge Harriers Athletics club, and competed for Bexley in the London Youth Games.
 He enrolled at Loughborough University in October 1988 to study for a BSc Honours degree in physical education, sports science and recreation management.
 Although he completed his first year there and remained a student until 2002, the time he dedicated to the javelin prevented him from completing his studies.
 However, on 16 December 2002 Loughborough University honoured him with the degree of Doctor of Technology honoris causa.

 Backley's first significant title, was won in 1987 when he threw 75.14 metres to pick up the European junior title, ahead of Vladimir Sasimovich (73.24) of Russia and East German Raymond Hecht (72.78).
 In 1988, Backley won the silver medal at the 1988 World Junior Championships.
 He also broke the world junior record that year.